dcomtois/summarytools/README.md

 *summarytools* is an [R](http://r-project.org) package providing tools to _neatly and quickly summarize data_.
 Its main purpose is to provide hassle-free functions that every R programmer once wished were included in base R:

-- Extensive **data frame summaries** that facilitate data cleaning and firsthand evaluation
+- **descriptive statistics** with all common univariate statistics for numerical vectors.
 - **frequency tables** with proportions, cumulative proportions and missing data information.
 - **cross-tabulations** between two factors or any discrete data, with total, rows or columns proportions.
-- **descriptive statistics** with all common univariate statistics for numerical vectors
+- Extensive **data frame summaries** that facilitate data cleaning and firsthand evaluation

-One of its goals is to make it easier for newcomeRs who might be used to other statistical software which usually provide a wide range of functions and procedures out-of-the-box, making it very simple to create, with a few point-and-click actions, some pretty decent quality material.
-For most tasks not relying on advanced statistical methods, summarytools should be well enough to explore the data and create nicely formatted outputs to use in presentations or to send to colleagues and associates.
-Just a few of the available features are:
+One of its goals is to make it easier for newcomeRs who might be used to other statistical software which usually provide a wide range of functions and procedures out-of-the-box, making it very simple to create, with code or with a few point-and-click actions, thorough and well-formatted reports.
+For most tasks not relying on advanced statistical methods, summarytools allows you to do just that.

+Here are some of the package's features:
-- Support for variable and data frame labels
+- Variable and data frame labels are supported
-- Support for sampling weights in frequency tables and descriptive statistics
+- Sampling weights can be used in frequency tables and descriptive statistics
-- Support for creation of output files (both text/_rmarkdown_ and _html_)
+- Output files of various formats can be generated (plaintext, _rmarkdown_ and _html_)
-- Quite a bit of flexibility on the output formats:
-  .
-Plain-ascii (ideal for quickly looking at results directly in the console) . _Rmarkdown_ (ideal for creating presentations and publish your work) . _Html_ (easily generated and viewed, especially if you use RStudio, and are much more appealing than the plain-ascii outputs).
+- The _html_ outputs are well integrated in RStudio (if an external browser is not your preferred method)

 ### Why use summarytools?

-- You're not satisfied with R's out-of-the-box functions to get to know your data in an efficient manner
+- You're looking for need straightforward descriptive functions to get up and running in no time
 - You're looking for flexibility in terms of outputs
-- You want to be able to get up and running with your analysis even if you're not an expert R programmer just yet

-### An example
+### A first example

-As a first example, we'll use what is the most popular function in the package, `dfSummary` (*Data Frame Summary*).
-We'll apply it to the _iris_ sample data frame.
+Using the _iris_ sample data frame, we'll jump right to the most popular function in the package, `dfSummary` (*Data Frame Summary*).

-With the following 2 lines of code, we'll generate a summary report for ''tobacco`` and have it displayed in [_RStudio_](http://www.rstudio.com/)'s Viewer pane:
+With the following 2 lines of code, we'll generate a summary report for ''iris`` and have it displayed in [_RStudio_](http://www.rstudio.com/)'s Viewer pane:

 ```r
 library(summarytools)